Reactive vs Proactive

 In with the new

-The new way of managing IT systems is called “managed IT” and, in a word, it’s the proactive approach.
+The new way of managing IT systems is provided by Managed Services Providers (MSPs) and, in a word, it’s the proactive approach.
 Let’s drill down to find out why proactive managed IT is increasingly being adopted by forward-thinking organisations as the superior IT solution:

 1. Vastly reduced downtime